How to Find the Best Protein Powder for Low Albumin

 Low albumin, also called hypoalbuminemia, means that the amount of albumin in your blood is lower than normal.

-Albumin is the main protein made by your liver, and plays several important roles, including:
+Albumin is the main protein made by your liver and plays several important roles, including:

 • Keeping fluid in your blood vessels (prevents swelling)

-• Maintaining blood pH and balance
+• Maintaining blood pH

 Low albumin usually signals an underlying problem with your liver.